top of page

 Our courses tend to coincide with Surrey school term dates.
 We do not run courses on weekends as this is our primary training time.

-We must prioritise this course (and club membership) to those aged J12/13, who live very locally to the Club and attend a non-rowing school.
-As space allows we can consider J14s next, then J15+, and then be able to confirm either way anyone applying from a rowing school and/or non-local.
+We prioritise places on our junior courses (and subsequent club membership) to those family members, then those who live locally and attend a non-rowing school locally.
+As space allows we can consider J14s and those further afield and/or who have attend a rowing school.

 Once the course is full you will be able to add your child's name to the waiting list – you will be notified of future course dates or if a space becomes available.